CleverRaven/Cataclysm-DDA/code_doc/JSON_INFO.md

 "dispersion" : 0,     // Inaccuracy of ammo, measured in quarter-degrees "recoil" : 18,        // Recoil caused when firing
-"count" : 25,         // Number of rounds that spawn together "effects" : ["COOKOFF", "SHOT"] // Special effects
+"count" : 25,         // Number of rounds that spawn together "stack_size" : 50,    // (Optional) How many rounds are in the above-defined volume.
+If omitted, is the same as 'count' "effects" : ["COOKOFF", "SHOT"] // Special effects
 ```
 ###ARMOR